ibm-cloud-docs/cis/cache.md

 Cached files have a specified expiration time, **Time-to-live (TTL)** after which they are purged from the cache.
 It also is possible to purge files from the cache manually.
 After files are removed from the cache, CIS goes back to your origin server to reload your files and update the cache with the latest versions.

-A deeper explaination of the cache settings and your caching options can be found in the [Caching and Page Rules tutorial](caching-with-page-rules.html).
+A deeper explanation of the cache settings and your caching options can be found in the [Caching and Page Rules tutorial](caching-with-page-rules.html).